 Are Workers’ Compensation Benefits in Atlanta Taxed?

-Worker’s Compensation benefits are not considered income under Georgia law as well as IRS codes.
+Worker’s compensation benefits are not considered income under Georgia law or IRS codes.
+Thus, workers’ comp benefits are not generally taxed.
 However, the settlement amount might need to be reported in certain circumstances.

-The worker’s compensation laws are complex and this is why, you need an experienced attorney from the Workers’ Compensation Lawyers Coalition Atlanta, by your side to protect your rights and to help you get the benefits you deserve.
+The worker’s compensation laws are complex.
+This is why you need an experienced attorney from the Workers’ Compensation Lawyers Coalition Atlanta by your side to protect your rights and to help you get the benefits you deserve.

 We have extensive experience in helping injured workers recover maximum workers’ compensation benefits in Atlanta for their injuries.